-Jefferies was engaged by Marathon in connection with the delivery of the Opinion and will receive a fee for its services, \$150,000 of which was payable upon the delivery of the Opinion and \$600,000 of which is payable upon the consummation of the Merger.
-In addition, Jefferies will provide certain other financial advisory services in connection with the Merger, for which Jefferies will receive an additional fee of \$1,000,000 payable upon the consummation of the Merger.
+Jefferies was engaged by Marathon in connection with the delivery of the Opinion and will receive a fee for its services, a portion of which is payable upon the delivery of the Opinion and the balance of which is payable upon the consummation of the Merger.
 Jefferies also will be reimbursed for expenses incurred.
 Marathon has agreed to indemnify Jefferies against liabilities arising out of or in connection with the services rendered and to be rendered by Jefferies under such engagement.